000deepak/db/Mogodb/syllabus.md

   - Update of embedded documents
   - More update operators
   - “multi” Parameter while updating multiple documents

+## db
 - Getting database information
+- List all databases

+## collection
 - List all collections in the database
-- List all databases
+- Create a Collection
+- Drop Collection

+## read
 - Querying for Data (Getting Started)
   - Find()
   - FindOne()
   - Limit, skip, sort, and count the results of the find() method
 - Query Document – Using AND, OR, and IN Conditions
 - find() method with Projection

+## update
 - Update Operators
   - $set operator to update specified field(s) in document(s)
 - Upserts and Inserts
   - Insert a document

-- Collections
-  - Create a Collection
-  - Drop Collection
-- Aggregation
+## Aggregation
 - Count
 - Sum
 - Average
 - Operations with arrays
 - Aggregate query examples useful for work and learning
 - Match
 - Get sample data
 - Remove docs that have a duplicate field in a collection (dedupe)
 - Left Outer Join with aggregation ($Lookup)

-- Server Aggregation
+## Server Aggregation
 - Aggregation in a Server Method

-- Java and Spring example
-- Indexes
+## Indexes
 - Index Creation Basics
 - Dropping/Deleting an Index
 - Sparse indexes and Partial indexes
 - Get Indices of a Collection
 - Compound
 - Unique Index
 - Single field
 - Delete
 - List

-- Bulk Operations
+## Bulk Operations
 - Converting a field to another type and updating the entire collection in Bulk